California reports more than 7,000 new coronavirus cases in a day, breaking its daily record again - KTVZ

 California, the country’s most populous state and the first to implement a state-wide lockdown to combat the coronavirus outbreak, is setting daily records for new cases this week.

-The state reported Wednesday an increase of more than 7,000 cases in a day, obliterating a record hit the day before when more than 5,000 new cases were recorded.
+The state reported Wednesday it broke a record Tuesday with an increase of more than 7,000 cases in a day, obliterating a record hit the day before when more than 5,000 new cases were recorded.

 The state’s positivity rate — how many people test positive compared with how many in total are being tested — has also been on the rise in the past days, as have hospitalization numbers, the governor said.
 In two weeks, the state’s coronavirus hospitalizations increased by nearly 30%, Gov. Gavin Newsom said.